Lab Members

 Trainees

-• MSc student
+MSc student

-Amreetha Jayathilake (she/her) is in the second year of the MSc program in Public Health Sciences at University of Waterloo.
-Her thesis focuses on the experiences in access to opioid agonist treatment in rural communities of British Columbia and the potential role of technologies in addressing access issues.
-Outside of her research, she loves spending time with family, being outdoors, and going to McDonalds.
+Amreetha (she/her) is in the first year of the PhD program in Public Health Sciences at University of Waterloo.
+Her master’s research focused on opioid agonist treatment access in rural communities of British Columbia and the potential role of technologies in addressing access issues.
+She is interested in continuing research in unregulated drug use and its' related policies in the smaller urban and rural Ontario context.
+Outside of her research, she loves spending time with family, being outdoors, and visiting art galleries.

-• MSc student
+MSc student

-• Dane is a PhD Candidate in the School of Public Health Sciences at the University of Waterloo.
+Dane is a PhD Candidate in the School of Public Health Sciences at the University of Waterloo.
 His research centers on mental health services, systems and policies with a focus on forensic psychiatry, substance use, and bipolar disorder.
 He also conducts research on innovative models for integrating mental health services into primary care, publicly funded psychotherapy services, and illicit tobacco markets.
 In his spare time, he enjoys exercise, listening to podcasts, and reading.
 He is supported by scholarships from CIHR and SSHRC.

 Staff

-• Judy (she/her) is a Graduate Research Assistant supporting Drug Lab’s work on drug possession, decriminalization, and policing.
+Judy (she/her) is a Graduate Research Assistant supporting Drug Lab’s work on drug possession, decriminalization, and policing.
 She is also a PhD student working under the supervision of Dr. Chris Perlman.
 Her research primarily focuses on substance use, mental health, and the complexities which lead to the co-occurrence of both conditions.
 Her research has covered topics such as barriers for Canadian police in responding to emergency calls involving severe emotional and psychological distress; experiences of self-medication with both licit and illicit substances to address symptoms of low mood; and the geographic patterns of opioid-related overdose deaths in British Columbia.
 Her research often takes an interdisciplinary approach which incorporates psychosocial, criminological, and public health perspectives.
 Judy specializes in both quantitative and qualitative research methods, with a high priority placed on incorporating the voices of those with lived experience of substance use and/or mental illness.

 Sudbury Research Assistants: Renee Rochon, Dawn Cameron, Kevin McGregor, Guy Seguin, Janet Michaud, Brooke Legault